luana-hartmann/attention-ledger/README.md

 - Integrate real usage statistics in the future (for example, importing screen-time data), while still keeping a clear, critical perspective on attention and focus.

 ---

-## License

-Add here the license you prefer (for example, MIT, Apache 2.0, or another one).